 QE for Greece in late summer (best case) would be well timed, given the US Fed’s ‘exit’ from ultra-loose policy.
 This starts with its first rate hike since 2006, probably in September or December.

 Share this post:

 Neil WilliamsGroup Chief EconomistNeil joined Hermes in August 2009 and is responsible for Hermes’ economic research.
 He has a forward-looking approach to generate investment strategy ideas.
 Neil adopts top-down methods – macro and market analysis to identify interest rate and credit value, and sovereign default risk.
 Neil began his career in 1987 at the Confederation of British Industry (CBI), becoming its youngest ever Head of Economic Policy.
 He went on to hold a number of senior positions in investment banks - including Director of Bond Research at UBS, Head of Research at Sumitomo International, Global Head of Emerging Markets Research at PaineWebber International, and, before coming to Hermes, Head of Sovereign Research and Strategy at Mizuho International.
 Neil has 30 years’ industry experience and earned an MA in Economics in 1986 from Manchester University, having the previous year completed his BSc (Hons), also in Economics, from University College Swansea.
-Read all article by Neil Williams
+Read all articles by Neil Williams